JacquesBonet/redux-easy2-crud/README.md

 The path permits to identify the managed ressource.

-* no redundency on the code
+The interest is we avoid some redundency on the code.

 This project focus only on action, reducer and middleware.